jobs-github/slothjson/README.md

 	    ]
 	}

-Run command line:
+Then run the command:

     python generator/slothjson.py -f src/fxxx_gfw.json

-It will generate `fxxx_gfw.h` and `fxxx_gfw.cpp`, which you need to add to your project.
+This generate `fxxx_gfw.h` and `fxxx_gfw.cpp`, which you can include in your project.
-Then you can code like this:
+Then write code like this:

     slothjson::fxxx_gfw_t obj_val;
     // set the value of "obj_val"